yusufy1ld1z/itusct_autonomous/itusct_autonomous_weekly6/README.md

 ## Installation and Setup
 1. Clone the repository to your local machine.
 2. Ensure a C++ compiler is installed on your system.
-3. Compile the code by navigating to the project directory and using the C++ compiler commands.
+3. It is recommended to use the Qt Creator application to build and modify the project.
-4. Execute the compiled application to start interacting with the Restaurant Bot.
+4. Update the menu.json path with your exact path inside the main_screen.cpp constructor.
+5. Navigate through the Restaurant Bot for an elegant tour.

 ## Usage
 Navigate through the application by following the on-screen prompts: